renovatebot/renovate/docs/usage/configuration-options.md

 ### replacementVersion

-Use this field to define the name of a replacement package.
+Use this field to define the version of a replacement package.
-Must be used with `replacementVersion`.
+Must be used with `replacementName`.
 For example to replace the npm package `jade` with version `2.0.0` of the package `pug`:

 ```json